karaoke-dev/karaoke/README.md

 - [Appveyor](https://www.appveyor.com/), [CodeFactor](https://www.codefactor.io/) and [Github action](https://github.com/features/actions) for providing free `CI`/`CD` service.

-- [Figma](https://www.figma.com/), for fast creation of assets like logos or icon.
+- [Figma](https://www.figma.com/), for quick creation of assets like logos or icon.

 - [Miro](https://miro.com/).
-Used for project management and planning.
+Used for flow-charts and deciding how to structure some parts.